Batchelor Cornerflow Example#

 Iterative (nest, refpt)#

-Unlike the original implementation, we should be able to use an iterative solver (minres) on the new implementation.
+Unlike the original implementation, we should be able to use an iterative solver (e.g., minres) on the new implementation.
 We do this by applying a fieldsplit preconditioner using a pressure mass matrix to precondition the zero saddle point block of the Stokes problem.

 petsc_options = {'ksp_type':'minres',